sci-f/apps/_posts/examples/2017-09-15-hello-world.md

  - Applications
 ---

 A common question pertains to evaluation of different solutions toward a common goal.
-An individual might ask “How does implementation “A” compare to implementation “B” as evaluated by one or more metrics?”
+An individual might ask "How does implementation "A" compare to implementation "B" as evaluated by one or more metrics?”
 For a systems admin, the metric might pertain to running times, resource usage, or efficiency.
 For a researcher, he or she might be interested in looking at variability (or consistency) of outputs.
 Importantly, it should be possible to give a container serving such a purpose to a third party that does not know locations of executables, or environment variables to load, and the container runs equivalently.
 SCI-F allows for this by way of providing modular software applications, each corresponding to a custom environment, libraries, and potentially files.

 <!--more-->